Date of Award

 This thesis includes data collected from the testing of an interactive nutrition education curriculum, Food $ense Kids, that specifically targeted neophobia in 3 to 5-year-old children.
 It was implemented at two child care facilities using baseline and post-intervention surveys and included 51 participants.
 The curriculum was evaluated on its ability to engage children, be effective across multiple settings, and be easily implemented into a variety of preschool programs.
 The curriculum was also examined to determine its influence on food neophobia, food knowledge, and food preferences when implemented in its entirety.

 Results indicate that the curriculum was engaging, equally effective across multiple settings, and easily implemented into a variety of programs.
 In addition, teachers were positive about the program and its effect on their students.
 Food knowledge increased significantly as a result of participation in the program at both facilities.
 Overall, no significant changes in neophobia or food preferences occurred as a result of participation in the curriculum.
 This lack of impact may be explained by not including multiple exposures to each food.
 Future application of the Food $ense Kids curriculum could include selecting a smaller number of lessons from the overall curriculum to implement over time in order to include multiple exposures to each food, which may lead to beneficial effects on food neophobia and food preferences.

-Eller, Kelsey, "Preschool Nutrition Education and Influence On Food Neophobia" (2012).
+Eller, Kelsey, "Preschool Nutrition Education and Influences On Food Neophobia" (2012).
 All Graduate Plan B and other Reports.
 152.